strannik19/td_devel/tools/tptbin/README.md

  -f = from row number
- -t = to row number (must be greater or equal than from row number) -r = select explicitly rows (separate with comma, multiple nominations will be removed) -q = quote every column with that characters (up to 10 characters allowed) -d = delimiter between columns (up to 10 characters allowed, if omitted, semicolon is used) -i = Include Null Indicator bytes (if omitted, no null indicator) -h = short help for invocation
+ -t = to row number (must be greater or equal than from row number) -r = select explicitly rows (separate with comma, multiple nominations will be removed) -q = quote every column with that characters
+ -d = delimiter between columns (if omitted, comma is used) -i = Include Null Indicator bytes (if omitted, no null indicator) -h = short help for invocation
 ```